grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

 ## Mistake #2: Using magic strings

 Currently, Lintly only works with GitHub.
-In a future release I plan to make Lintly work with other services like GitLab and BitBucket.
+In a future release, I plan to make Lintly work with other services like GitLab and BitBucket.
 That's why URLs are in the form of `/gh/dashboard/` or `/gh/new/`.
 The `gh` portion stands for GitHub.
 When you go to a page in Lintly, you go there in the context of an external Git service.
 That way the backend code knows which API tokens to use, which repos to show you, and which organizations to show you.

 This is what the URL looks like: